 This general course of treatment must be modified by doctors and therapists continually, starting with the individual’s initial assessment and then several times over the course of rehabilitation and after.
 Some people will be able to detox safely within a few days; others will need much longer, more intensive courses of treatment.
 For those who have struggled for a long time with substance abuse problems, who need medical supervision for chronic health concerns, or who need to be removed from environmental triggers in their home, a residential rehabilitation program may provide the best treatment.

 Residential rehabilitation exists to provide those most at risk with a safe environment to become stable and learn skills to re-enter the world while maintaining emotional, mental, and physical stability.
 Services are delivered by case workers, nurses, therapists, and doctors who help to manage the individual’s overall health.
-For people overcoming substance abuse, access to therapy to change behaviors is the most important part of residential treatment, whether it lasts a few weeks or a few years.
+For people overcoming substance abuse, access to therapy to change behaviors is the most important part of residential rehab, whether it lasts a few weeks or a few years.
 The person should demonstrate a need to be removed from their existing home and work environment, and stay in a place that restricts access to drugs and limits emotional triggers.

 Residential or inpatient programs focus on social models of recovery, although they can provide many additional options on top of group and individual therapy.
 Some inpatient programs are associated with special units in hospitals while others are entirely separate facilities.
 Some boast beautiful views and access to luxury programs, like equine-assisted therapy or spiritual coaching, while others focus on evidence-based approaches to psychotherapy and medication.
 Some may focus on quickly resolving acute physical problems and then referring the individual to a different type of treatment after this stay has been completed.

 The primary difference between inpatient and outpatient rehabilitation is whether the person lives in the facility.
-Good quality residential treatment programs, as their name implies, provide a safe residence for those in recovery; outpatient programs give the person the option of living at home or in a safe facility like a sober living home nearby.
+Good quality residential rehab programs, as their name implies, provide a safe residence for those in recovery; outpatient programs give the person the option of living at home or in a safe facility like a sober living home nearby.